usaarhat/pywarmups/Acronis_PyConSG.md

 [x ** 2 for x in range(5)]
 ```

-This is an easy one but you might get stymied by the `**` operator, this is simply the square or power of 2 math operation.
+This is an easy one but you might get stymied by the `**` operator, this is simply the power operation, in the case of `** 2` it's the square or power of 2 math operation.
 Here's a nice Stackoverflow to quirky operators: [What does these operators mean?](http://stackoverflow.com/questions/15193927/what-does-these-operator-mean-python)

 **Answer:**